-We highly recommend visiting Japan in 2018.
+We highly recommend visiting Japan.
 Tourism there has been growing rapidly and with the Olympics due to take place in Tokyo in 2020 the trend will only continue.
 Japan is unlike anywhere else in the world, a country that’s exotic and bewildering but also extremely efficient, safe, and easy to travel with kind locals who will always help you out of any confusion.

 Some experiences not to miss in Japan include driving a go-kart around Tokyo dressed as a Mario character (yes, on the real roads!), temple-hopping in Kyoto, spending the night in a Zen Buddhist temple at Koya-san and joining the monks for a fire ritual and chanting ceremony, staying in a tatami mat room in a ryokan (traditional inn), soaking in an onsen bath, seeing Mount Fuji and wandering the outdoor sculpture museum at Hakone, and exploring the cute town of Takayama with its historic wooden buildings.